 Organize and study the data you find.

-After gathering information for your assessment, evaluate what you found to understand your community's LTSS needs.
-You may find that your early assumptions about needs or problems were correct.
-You may discover new issues that you didn't suspect.
-Follow these steps:
+After gathering information for your assessment, evaluate what you found to better understand your community's LTSS needs.
+You may find that your early assumptions about needs or problems were correct, and you may discover new issues that you didn't expect.
+Follow these steps to analyze the information:

 - Know the current facts: Become familiar with the data discovered during this assessment.
-This initial data forms the baseline, or the starting numbers, from which you can measure changes in the future.
+This initial data forms the baseline against which you can measure changes in the future.

 Based on your needs assessment results, identify: